rick7122003/Kee-Siong/README.md

 11. Summarize findings from these EDA steps, highlighting key insights and implications for the project.

+XXXXX TBC
+XXXXX TBC
+XXXXX TBC
+XXXXX TBC

 3. Visual Exploration:

 Based on the project's objectives, create at least five visualizations using Python or Power BI.
 Explain your choice of visualization type and tool for each.

+Boxplot of resale price help:
+a.
+Reasons why Boxplot is selected, better understand factors contribute to shewness and presence of outliers
+b.
+Better handle estimate impact on statistical analysis

+Pairplot:
+a.
+Able to do correlation checks between targeted variable "resale price" versus variables in the dataset.
+b.
+Able to spot outliers and weak correlationship between variables

 4. Model Development: